 What is Breakfast Cereal?

 Breakfast cereal, or simply cereal, is a grain-based food made from various grains (including wheat, corn, and rice) that have been processed and are pre-cooked or ready to eat.
 In addition to grains, breakfast cereals may also contain nuts, seeds, and/or dried fruits, are often sweetened with sugar, syrup, or fruit, and most are fortified with vitamins and minerals.

 How is Breakfast Cereal Made?

 Ready-to-eat breakfast cereals are typically made through the processes of flaking, puffing, or extrusion.
-(1) Generally speaking, the grains are processed into flour and cooked with, water, flavours and syrups.
+(1) Generally speaking, the grains are processed into flour and cooked with, water, flavors, and syrups.
 Once cooked, the grains are then processed via extrusion, a high-temperature process that uses a machine to shape the cereal, and then dried.
-(1) The exact process may vary from one cereal to another, since cereals can be flaked, puffed, shredded or granular, however, once complete all cereal is then treated with vitamins and minerals that were lost during the cooking process, and often coated with a sweet flavouring.
+(1) The exact process may vary from one cereal to another since cereals can be flaked, puffed, shredded, or granular, however, once complete all cereal is then treated with vitamins and minerals that were lost during the cooking process, and often coated with a sweet flavoring.

 The Problem with Breakfast Cereals

 Although made from wheat, rice, and corn, the grains used to make cereal are highly processed.
 The extrusion process used to make breakfast cereal strips the grains of their vitamins and essential nutrients.
 This process creates a cereal made with refined grains and is, therefore, considered a form of refined carbohydrate and processed food.
 Although grains can certainly be included in a healthy diet, they are not ideal in the form of cereal.